emse-sas-lab/SCAbox/docs/sources/tuto/installation.rst

 3. Run the application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Right click on the application project
+1. Right click on the application project *SCAboxAPP*
 2. Click on **Run As > Launch on Hardware**
 3. Switch to the terminal session